-Join Kevin Yank for an in-depth discussion in this video Working on multiple files at once, part of Up and Running with Sublime Text 2.
+Join Kevin Yank for an in-depth discussion in this video Working on multiple files at once, part of Learning Sublime Text 2.

 Often you'll find yourself needing to refer to one file while making changes to another, and that's where split window views come in really handy.
 I'm going to maximize my window here to give us a bit more space to work, and now if you go to the View menu and choose Layout, you can see there's a bunch of different window layouts to choose from here.
 Depending on how you prefer to work, you might like Columns or Rows, I personally work in the two-Column view a lot.
 In whichever view you end up using, you might want to familiarize yourself with the keyboard shortcuts for them.